 You probably heard about Sagrada Familia, one of Spain’s most impressive architectural masterpieces.
 This UNESCO World Heritage Site which is one of Barcelona’s most iconic sights was designed by Antonio Gaudi and construction work began in 1882.
 Technically, the construction still isn’t complete but that wasn’t an obstacle for Pope Benedict XVI to consecrate the cathedral in 2010.

 Around 60,000-gigawatt hours of electricity in Spain is generated through wind turbines.
 This accounts for 20% of the country’s total electricity usage and the number is only expected to grow.

 Let’s combine all Spanish beaches and imagine they were all one stretch of land.
 Do you know how long that stretch would be?
 The answer is 8,000 kilometers (approximately 5,000 miles)!
 Having in mind that a lot of these are blue-flag beaches, it’s no wonder Spain is one of the most popular vacation destinations in the world.

 If you want to explore more of Spain’s coastline, check out this website for the best way to tour Spain from the US.
-For more useful tips about your trip to Spain, take a look at this Spain travel guide.

 The biggest lottery ever

 Spain’s National Lottery, El Gordo (the big one) is held every year before Christmas.
 The first El Gordo took place in 1812 and it’s the second oldest ongoing lottery in the world.
 The prize of €700 million in 2015 is the largest lottery ball ever.

 Spain is home to Coto Doñana, the largest nature reserve in Europe.
 It’s also one of the continent’s most important wetland reserves.
 Most of the birds from north and central Europe migrate here during the winter while a lot of birds from Africa migrate here during the extremely hot summers.